statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 [Expand](./workflow-upgrade.svg)

+As an engineer, we need to do 3 things to cleanly migrate running instances from one version of our machine to another:
+1. We build the new version of our state machine.
+We don't need to include any vestiges of the old version that are no longer needed.
+This is represented in the right-hand side of the above diagram.
-We make whatever changes we need and then just map our old states to our new states (a trivial mapping in this case).
-We also run a function to transform the owned data from our prior version to owned data for our new version (if we had used the acquisition channel in future states, we would want to populate the acquisition channel as part of this migration).
-Because state machines are inherently resumable from any state, we keep our actual workflow implementation clean and separate from our handling of changes over time.
+2. We write a function to map our old states to our new states (a trivial mapping in this case).
+This is represented as the left-to-right arrows in the diagram.
+3. We write another function to map the owned data for the old version to owned data for our new version of the machine.
+For example, if we had used the acquisition channel in future states, we would want to populate the acquisition channel in our owned data as part of this mapping.

+Because of the constraints of state machines, those mapping functions are straightforward to write and easy to test.

+This upgrade mechanism allows us to keep our workflow implementation clean and completely separate from our handling of changes over time.
+The inherent ability of state machines to actually resume execution from any state is what allows us to disentangle our change history from our point-in-time state machine definition.

 ## Putting them together

-Examined more broadly, few systems fall entirely into the reactive or proactive camps.
+Examined more broadly, few systems fall entirely into the reactive or proactive categories.
 An application likely has reactive aspects that kick off proactive processes that wait for reactive events and so forth.
 With today’s paradigms, these are incredibly awkward to model uniformly, so we tend to create subsystems built around different abstractions with different operational teams with different expertise.
-Because state machines are driven by *events* and are inherently resumable, they easily model both facets of typical systems within a single paradigm that’s able to naturally express both types of solutions.
+Because state machines are driven by *events* and are inherently resumable, they easily model both reactive and proactive systems within a single paradigm that’s able to naturally express both types of solutions.

 ## Migrating